HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_small_config.md

 ### Recommendations

-- For a small-sized workload in AWS, start the Kubernetes cluster with a single node with at least a c5.2xlarge instance to support a load of 1,000 users.
+- For a small workload in AWS, start the Kubernetes cluster with a single node with at least a c5.2xlarge instance to support a load of 1,000 users.
 Currently, default CPU and memory values in the [Helm chart](../../../../get_started/plan_deployment/container_deployment/limitations_requirements.md#containerization-requirements-and-limitations) are the minimum values for DX to work.

 - To hold more authenticated users for testing purposes, increase the OpenLDAP pod values.
 Note that the deployment of the OpenLDAP container in a production environment is not supported.
 For more information, refer to [Configure Applications - OpenLDAP configuration](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_apps.md#openldap-configuration).